 We maintain an allowance for doubtful accounts for estimated losses resulting from the inability of customers to make required payments.
 We maintain an allowance for doubtful accounts of \$19.9 million and \$11.6 million as of September 30, 2007 and December 31, 2006, respectively, for both specific customers and as a reserve against other uncollectible accounts receivable.
 The increase in reserves is primarily due to our change in strategy during the three months ended September 30, 2007 in an attempt to settle certain collection matters.
 This decision contributed to \$14.9 million of additional allowance for doubtful accounts and other valuation reserves.
 This increase in reserve was partially offset by certain specific reserves being written off against the related accounts receivable in the nine months ended September 30, 2007.
 Management analyzes historical bad debt experience, customer concentrations, customer credit-worthiness, the availability of liens, the existence of payment bonds and other sources of payment, and current economic trends when evaluating the adequacy of the allowance for doubtful accounts.
 If judgments regarding the collectibility of accounts receivables are incorrect, adjustments to the allowance may be required, which would reduce profitability.
 In addition, our reserve covers the accounts receivable related to customers that filed for bankruptcy protection.
-As of September 30, 2007 we had remaining receivables from customers undergoing bankruptcy reorganization totaling \$10.3 million, of which \$4.1 million was specifically reserved.
-Should additional customers file for bankruptcy or experience financial difficulties, or should anticipated recoveries in existing bankruptcies and other workout situations fail to materialize, we could experience reduced cash flows and losses in excess of the current allowance.
+As of September 30, 2007 we had remaining receivables from customers undergoing bankruptcy reorganization totaling \$10.3 million, of which \$1.3 million is specifically reserved.
+As of December 31, 2006, we had remaining receivables from customers file for bankruptcy or experience financial difficulties, or should anticipated recoveries in existing bankruptcies and other workout situations fail to materialize, we could experience reduced cash flows and losses in excess of the current allowance.